Sprocket-Security/gigaproxy/README.md

 ## Why?
 fireprox is great but has one major downside.
 You can only target a single host at a time.

 Gigaproxy solves this.
-Check out the blog post **COMING SOON** for more details on how it works.
+Check out the blog post [One Proxy to Rule Them All](https://www.sprocketsecurity.com/resources/gigaproxy) for more details on how it works.

 ## Getting Started